David Lim (mountaineer)

 David Lim (born 1964) is a Singaporean mountaineer and motivational speaker who led the first Singapore Mount Everest Expedition in 1998.
 Between 1994 and 1998, he led and organised a team from the flat tropical island nation to the top of Everest.
-Sustaining an injury on the summit push, he did not make the summit himself though two other team members succeeded in making the top on May 25, 1998.
+Over series of expeditions and technical climbs in New Zealand, India and Nepal in preparation for the climb; he and his team climbed various 6000-metre,7000-metre and 8000-metre peaks including Putha Hiunchuli (7246m, 1996), and Cho Oyu (8201m, 1997).
+Sustaining an injury on the 1998 Everest summit push, he did not make the summit himself though two other team members succeeded in making the top on May 25, 1998.
 A week after his return, and not related to the climb, he was stricken with Guillain–Barré syndrome, a rare nerve disorder where the immune system attacks the peripheral nerves.
 Paralysed from eyes down, he spent six months in hospitals, and emerged partially disabled in both legs.